-We continue to focus on diversifying our customer base by adding new customers in areas other than communications and computing markets, such as industrial, aerospace and defense, consumer and automotive.
-Revenue in these non-traditional markets in the second quarter of 2005 was slightly higher than the first quarter of 2005.
+We continue to focus on diversifying our customer base by adding new customers in areas other than communications and computing markets, such as industrial, aerospace and defense, consumer and automotive, resulting in higher revenue in these non-traditional markets.
+The sequential decrease in telecommunications and server revenue reflects the lower volumes from our core customers.